ENDragnee/addis-inforamtion-highway/README.md

 You can set up this project in one of two ways.
 Docker Compose is recommended for a consistent, isolated environment that "just works".

 ### Default Super user email and password
+You can setup the password using the run-hash.ts and adding the password into the Super user table in the database.
 -   **Email:** `superuser@test.com`
 -   **Password:** `qazwsxedc`